My One-Person-Company Bet: Who Gets Paid First in China?

 Alibaba Owns the Commerce Bridge

-Alibaba matters less because it can win an AI beauty contest and more because it already sits where intent turns into transactions.
-More importantly, it owns more of the stack than almost anyone else in China: chips, cloud, models, and interface.
-If that vertical integration holds, Alibaba should be able to produce and deliver tokens cheaper than most, then monetise them across merchant tools, marketplace traffic, payments, cloud distribution, and enterprise services.
+Alibaba matters not because it can win an AI beauty contest but because it already sits where intent turns into transactions — and it owns more of the stack than almost anyone else in China: chips, cloud, models, and interface.
+If that vertical integration holds, Alibaba can produce tokens cheaper than most and monetise them across merchant tools, marketplace traffic, payments, and enterprise services.

 A Taobao seller using agents to rewrite copy, compare suppliers, handle customer messages, prepare VAT paperwork, and adjust campaign spend — that is the one-person-company idea made concrete.
-It is also the version that matters financially, because Alibaba is sitting inside the transaction.
+Think about what that seller’s cost structure used to look like: a part-time assistant, a freight coordinator, and a tax filing service.
+Call it RMB 150,000 a year in overhead.
+If software compresses that to a RMB 20,000 annual subscription, the seller is not choosing software over labour.
+They are choosing freedom over headcount.
 Accio Work, launched in March 2026, extends the same logic to cross-border sellers — autonomous sourcing, supplier negotiations, and customs filings inside the same transaction stack.
 The seller who once needed a sourcing team, a freight forwarder, and a customs broker can now delegate parts of that workflow to software that already sits where the payments clear.
+That is the one-person company made concrete — and Alibaba is sitting inside every transaction.
+It is also the version that matters financially.

 Telcos May Be the Cleanest Investment Expression

 The telco case matters because trusted deployment may end up being the bottleneck that decides where value pools.
-If SOEs and other politically sensitive customers are, in practice, going to run a lot of this through one of the big three telcos, then trust is not a soft factor.
-It is the gate.
+If an SOE or a bank is, in practice, going to run sensitive workloads only through a domestically auditable stack, that is not a soft factor — that is the gate.
+And the gate is a telco.
 If you need audit trails, domestic hosting, compliant deployment, and politically acceptable infrastructure, the trusted rail matters.

 I do not own Chinese telcos because they are exciting.
-I own them because the case is getting harder to ignore: too important to fail, real cash yield, consistent profitability, relative insulation from the most obvious US sanction channels, and now a genuine AI tailwind — China Unicom alone reported AI revenue growth of more than 147 per cent year-on-year in 2025.
+I own them because the case is getting harder to ignore: real cash yield, consistent profitability, and now a genuine AI tailwind.
+China Telecom’s AI revenue reached RMB 12.3 billion in 2025 — that is what it looks like when regulated enterprises pay for compliant domestic deployment.
+China Unicom reported AI revenue growth of more than 147 per cent year-on-year in 2025.
 OpenClaw does not create the telco case.
 It just makes the demand side easier to see.

 Workflow Software Is Where the Thesis Becomes Measurable

-Workflow software is where the one-person-company thesis becomes testable.
+This is where the thesis has to show up in somebody’s budget, not just in a launch deck.
 If AI is genuinely allowing businesses to operate with fewer human hands, the proof should appear first in the systems that handle finance, administration, procurement, tax, coding, and customer workflows — the places where labour savings can actually be measured.

 That is why I keep coming back to Kingdee.
 It reported RMB 356 million (~US$49 million) of AI contract value for FY2025.
 That does not prove autonomous firms.
 What it does show is that businesses will already pay to remove repetitive but necessary work, especially when those tools sit on top of structured finance and customer data.

 The more important question is pricing power.
-A US$1,000 software licence is still software.
-A US$10,000 workflow bill tied to measurable labour savings is something else entirely.
-If the customer is genuinely saving US$50,000 to US$100,000 of labour, outcome-priced software stops looking expensive and starts looking rational.
+A RMB 1,000 software licence is still software.
+A RMB 10,000 workflow bill tied to measurable labour savings is something else entirely.
+If the customer is genuinely saving RMB 50,000 to RMB 100,000 of labour, outcome-priced software stops looking expensive and starts looking rational.

 “For the small and micro enterprise market, Kingdee AI achieved bookkeeping efficiency improvements of over 80%, invoicing efficiency improvements of 40%, and tax filing efficiency improvements of 60%.” — Kingdee FY2025 annual results